open-component-model/ocm-website/content/docs/tutorials/best-practices-with-ocm.md

 ## Debugging: Explain the blobs directory

-For analysing and debugging the content of a transport archive, there are some supportive some commands to analyze what is contained in the archive and what is stored in which blob:
+For analysing and debugging the content of a transport archive, there are some supportive commands to analyze what is contained in the archive and what is stored in which blob:

 ```shell